 The Pain of Getting Internet in Germany – There is no perfect country to live in, every single one of them has its own list of pros and cons that you have to evaluate when deciding where you want to live.
 In my experience living in several countries around the world, here are a few highlights of the pros and cons of a few of them:

 - Pros: Amazingly convenient transportation, the quality of life generally must be among the best in the world

 - Cons: Business culture is overbearing and can make you question if it is worth pushing through just to be able to live there, it is common to perpetually feel like an outsider even after living in Japan for decades

 - Pros: Good business environment, people are warm and friendly

 - Cons: Many issues with public education (and tuition costs), healthcare, benefits that companies provide employees, etc.

-In the same way, as I considered moving to Berlin in 2016, I knew that I wanted to giving living in the city a try for all the reasons I had loved visiting it a few years before such as it’s unique D.I.Y., grungy style, lots of cool venues, historical monuments, and abandoned buildings, and much more.
+In the same way, as I considered moving to Berlin in 2016, I knew that I wanted to give living in the city a try for all the reasons I had loved visiting it a few years before.
+I couldn’t get enough of its unique D.I.Y. style, cool venues, historical monuments, abandoned buildings, and much more.